rjbettis/race-restreamer/README.md

 - [x] Update player container on channel swap
 - [x] Move buttons to new component to increase modularity

+### User Authentication and Authorization

+- [x] Plan OAuth flow
+- [x] Send user to twitch login for authentication
+- [x] Write lambda function to use authentication code response to get access token
+- [x] Write lambda function to get user data using access token
+- [x] API call in front-end to authorize user
+- [] Store access token and refresh token in database
+- [] Set up access token validation to keep user authorized and logged in upon return to app

 ### Advanced Input

 - [ ] Determine advanced layout functionality before making this todo list